White House Escalates Trump’s Attack On Ilhan Omar

-As The Inquistr reported, Donald Trump tweeted a video montage of Ilhan Omar making a speech as the World Trade Center (WTC) towers crash and accused the Minnesota Congresswoman of downplaying the radical Islamist attacks.
+As The Inquistr previously reported, Donald Trump tweeted a video montage of Ilhan Omar making a speech as the World Trade Center towers crash in the background, and he accused the Minnesota Congresswoman of downplaying the radical Islamist attacks.
 Now, the White House is escalating attacks on Omar, 37, who is one of the first Muslim women in Congress.

-Per The Guardian, White House press secretary Sarah Sanders said Sunday that Omar was in the wrong.
+Per The Guardian, earlier today, White House Press Secretary Sarah Sanders said that Omar was in the wrong.

 “I find her comments to be absolutely disgraceful and unbefitting of a member of Congress, and I think that it’s a good thing the president is calling her out.”